Thiago-Pena-Silverio/STAR-WARS-WEBSITE/README.md

 **Characters:** Profiles of the main characters, including Darth Vader, Obi Wan Kenobi, Luke Skywalker, Yoda, Han Solo, and Chewbacca.

-**Cultural Impact:** Overview of Star Wars' influence on pop culture, the film industry, and its legacy as one of the most iconic franchises in cinema history.
+**Cultural Impact:** Overview of Star Wars influence on pop culture, the film industry, and its legacy as one of the most iconic franchises in cinema history.

 🛠️ **Tech Stack:**